sethuaung/Plagiarism-Checker/README.md

 # Plagiarism Checker (Sample)

+##  📝 About This Tool

+Our plagiarism checker helps ensure originality and proper citation in your work.
+It offers two simple ways to detect overlaps with online sources:

+-   **User Input Checker** Paste or type text directly into the tool.
+It quickly scans web sources, highlights matching snippets, and provides a plagiarism score with a clear visual meter.

+-   **PDF Upload Checker** Upload full documents in PDF format.
+The tool extracts text, shows parsing progress, and checks each section for overlaps.
+Results include per‑page scores and matched sources.

 ## 🛠️ Core Components

 -   **Tailwind UI** For styling and layout.
 You’ll use Tailwind classes to create a clean, responsive interface with input fields, buttons, and result cards.